Acute patient tracking with Join

 Head of the stroke unit

 Sagrada Familia Clinic

 Buenos Aires, Argentina

-In the pandemic, teams are divided and it is not only important to get the opinion of the team present in the clinic but also the insights from the other part of the team who is waiting at home.
+In the moment of pandemic, teams are divided, and it is not only important to get the opinion of the team present in the clinic but also the insights from the other part of the team that is waiting at home.
 And this can be done from the same application because we have access to both images and clinical cases.
 For every 15 minutes that the patients gain in achieving treatment, their mortality rate decreases and their chances of not remaining disabled improves and that’s what this type of tools really achieves.”